The University of British Columbia

 Multimedia technologies are at the core of my ethnographic methodology, and I am a founding member of the Digital Himalaya Project.

 I received my PhD (2009) and MA (2004) from Cornell University, following a BA with Honors from Brown University in both Anthropology and Religious Studies (1997).
 Before coming to UBC I was an Assistant Professor in Anthropology and South Asian Studies at Yale University from 2011-2014, and a Research Fellow at St Catharine’s College, University of Cambridge, from 2009-2011.
-My research has been funded by the Fulbright Foundation, the National Science Foundation, the Social Science Research Council, the American Council of Learned Societies/Mellon Foundation, the British Academy, the Wenner-Gren Foundation, and the following programs at UBC: the Hampton Fund, the Peter Wall Institute for Advanced Studies, and the Fostering Research Partnerships Fund.
+My research has been funded by the Fulbright Foundation, the National Science Foundation, the Social Science Research Council, the American Council of Learned Societies/Mellon Foundation, the British Academy, the Wenner-Gren Foundation, the Canadian Social Sciences and Humanities Research Council, and several programs at UBC including: the Hampton Fund, the Peter Wall Institute for Advanced Studies, the Fostering Research Partnerships Fund, and the Grants for Catalyzing Research Clusters Program.

 Department of Anthropology